 Substance abuse and behavioral health needs in the justice system.
 VML supports the creation of state-funded programs and facilities, and funding of current programs, such as drug courts and day reporting centers, to divert individuals with mental illness and substance use disorders from jails and juvenile detention into appropriate community-based or in-patient treatment programs.
-VML opposes changes in state funding formulae to turn local and regional jails into in-patient behavioral health treatment centers.
+VML supports state funding for programs in local and regional jails to address mental health and substance use disorder issues among inmates and connect individuals with continued assistance upon release but opposes changes in state funding formulae to turn local and regional jails into in-patient behavioral health treatment centers.